-- 4.2.2.1.
-Tests upon receipt.
 Establish a battery of tests as well as acceptance criteria for assessing the suitability of the cells and tissues that will serve as the raw materials, taking into account the nature of the cells and their intended use.
 These may include, for example, visual tests, microscopic examination, recovery factors of target cells, cell viability assays, characterization of cells and tissues, and microbiological tests.
-At the stage of initiating clinical trials, provide the actual measured values obtained up until that point with test samples, and propose a provisional set of acceptance criteria based on these values. - 4.2.2.2.
-Inactivation and elimination of bacteria, fungi, viruses, and other microorganisms.
-In cells and tissues that serve as raw materials, inactivate bacteria, fungi, viruses, and other microorganisms, if necessary and whenever possible, to the extent possible, without altering the cellular characteristics (e.g., cell viability, phenotype, genetic traits, and specific functions) and quality of the cells and tissues serving as raw materials.
-State the suitability of the measures, procedures, and evaluation methods used if any. - 4.2.2.3.
-Tissue homogenization, cell separation, isolation of specific cells, and other techniques.
-Describe the methods for homogenization of tissues, separation of cells, and isolation of somatic stem cells as well as methods for washing of the cells and tissues (and other methods), that are performed at the early stages of manufacturing of somatic stem cell-based products from collected cells and tissues.
-When isolating somatic stem cells, establish methods of cell identification.
+At the stage of initiating clinical trials, provide the actual measured values obtained up until that point with test samples, and propose a provisional set of acceptance criteria based on these values.

+(2) Inactivation and elimination of bacteria, fungi, viruses, and other microorganisms

+In cells and tissues that serve as raw materials, inactivate and eliminate bacteria, fungi, viruses, and other microorganisms, if necessary and whenever possible, to the extent possible without changing the cellular characteristics (e.g., cell viability, phenotype, genetic traits, and specific functions) and quality of the cells and tissues serving as raw materials.
+State the appropriateness of the measures, procedures, and evaluation methods used, if any.

+(3) Tissue homogenization, cell separation, isolation of specific cells, and other techniques

+Describe methods for homogenization of tissues, separation of cells, and isolation of somatic stem cells as well as methods for washing of the cells and tissues (and other methods), that are performed at the early stages of manufacturing of somatic stem cell-based products from collected cells and tissues.
+When isolating the specific somatic stem cells, establish methods of cell identification.

-4.2.2.4.
-Preparation of cells that are a principal component and active ingredient in the final product.
+(4) Preparation of cells that are a principal component and active ingredient in the final product

 Describe the methods used to collect human cells and tissues, to isolate somatic stem cells, and to obtain the cells that serve as the active ingredient in the final product.
-The items to be described include induction of differentiation, isolation, and culture of the desired cells, and preparation of the media, culture conditions, the culture period, and the yield of the cells at each step.
+The items to be described include induction of differentiation, isolation, and culture of the desired cells, preparation of the media, culture conditions, the culture period, and the yield of the cells at each step.
 Describe the appropriateness of each method.